danidee10/Maven/README.md

-# Critical-path-finder
+# Maven
-This is an program that finds all the possible paths in a projects and gets the critical path, it can also do the resource loading and levelling excercises if needed
+This is an program that finds all the possible paths in a projects and gets the critical path, it can also do the resource loading needed

 #Implementation
 python, pyside and grapviz